Having a Baby Here

-- You must attend an Introduction to Birth Center Birth class, if you haven't birthed with us before.
+- You should attend an Introduction to Birth Center Birth class, if you haven't birthed with us before.

-- You must attend one of our 5-class series birth classes -- our traditional birth class, or our birth hypnosis class, if you are a first-time mom, or a condensed birth class if you have had a baby before.
+- You have a choice to attend one of our 5-class series birth classes -- our traditional birth class, or our birth hypnosis class, if you are a first-time mom, or a condensed birth class if you have had a baby before.
 These are included in our fees.
-You can substitute with classes you've taken elsewhere if necessary.
 Our continued accreditation requires childbirth education for every mom.

 - You must attend an Interventions and Transfers class before your baby is born.
 This class will reduce your fears about having to transfer to a hospital, and will make it a more positive experience if it happens.

 - You must attend the Newborn Care and Breastfeeding 101 classes if you haven't had them before.

 Who are the providers and what are they able to do for me?